ezSQL/ezsql/README.md

 ==========
 Note: This change log isn't being used any more due to automated github tracking

 3.08 - Merged fork https://github.com/sjstoelting/ezSQL3 to be current with this repo.
+* Added/Updated PHPunit tests, some marked as incomplete or not fully implemented.
+My projects are mySQLi based.
+* Refactor class code to use `spl_autoload_register`.
+* Simplely using `require_once "ez_sql_loader.php";`
-Updated PHPunit tests, refactor class code to be able to use `spl_autoload_register`.
-Now you can simplely use `require_once "ez_sql_loader.php";` then `$database = new database_driver_class ;`.
-Added methods update, insert, replace to ezSQL Core class, should be able to handle most use cases as is.
+  then `$database = new database_driver_class;` will get multi classes loaded if need be.
+* Added methods update, insert, replace, delete to ezSQL Core class, should be able to handle most use cases as is.
+  These new methods will create proper SQL statements from supplied fields, prevents injections, then execute guery.

 ```
 ezSQL3 - From Author: Stefanie Janine Stoelting - http://stefanie-stoelting.de